In this post, we pay a virtual visit to the most beautiful and historic castles in Bulgaria, remnants of a past of alternating wars and peace.

 Shaped like a ship, perched atop a rocky outcrop just east of the town, it dates from the 4th century and was built by the Byzantines.
 After it fell under Bulgarian control in the Middle Ages, it played a major part in the First Bulgarian Empire.

 Many parts of this mighty stronghold are preserved, including the bridge structure connecting the fortress itself and the Tabiite plateau, church ruins, the stone North Gate, marble columns, remnants of prison buildings, and turrets.
 It’s a popular tourist attraction in this corner of Bulgaria.

 Additionally, Provadia is also the location of Solnitsata, controversially known as the “oldest prehistoric town in Europe.”

-Veliko Tarnovo was the capital of the Second Bulgarian Empire, which made Tsarevets one of the most important castles in Bulgaria—if not the most important one.
-It was a magnificent structure with huge dimensions.
-Boasting a roughly triangular shape, it’s almost completed surrounded by the Yantra River, which makes a triple U-turn here.
+Veliko Tarnovo was the Second Bulgarian Empire’s capital, making Tsarevets one of the most important castles in Bulgaria—if not the most important one.
+It was a magnificent structure with enormous dimensions.
+Boasting a roughly triangular shape, it’s almost entirely surrounded by the Yantra River, making a triple U-turn here.